Anglican Diocese of Leeds: Bishop of Leeds

-Once the three dioceses were dissolved by the scheme on 20 April 2014, the diocesan see of Leeds was newly constituted a diocesan see, whose incumbent, the Bishop of Leeds is bishop over the whole diocese generally and the Leeds episcopal area specifically.
-He has cathedrals at Ripon Cathedral, at Wakefield Cathedral, at Bradford Cathedral, and (if and only if he designates the minster as a pro-cathedral) at Leeds Minster.
+Once the three dioceses were dissolved by the scheme on 20 April 2014, the diocesan see of Leeds was newly constituted a diocesan see, whose incumbent, the Bishop of Leeds, is bishop over the whole diocese generally and the Leeds episcopal area specifically.
+He has cathedrals at Ripon Cathedral, at Wakefield Cathedral, at Bradford Cathedral and, if and only if he designates the minster as a pro-cathedral, at Leeds Minster.

-It was announced on 8 November 2013 that retired Bishop of Southwark Tom Butler would serve as "mentor bishop" for the diocese prior to the first diocesan bishop taking post.
+It was announced on 8 November 2013 that a retired Bishop of Southwark, Tom Butler, would serve as "mentor bishop" for the diocese prior to the first diocesan bishop taking post.
 During that period, Butler was also the interim area bishop in the Bradford area while the bishop of Knaresborough was also interim area bishop in the Leeds area.
 It was further announced on 4 February 2014 that Nick Baines would be the first diocesan and area Bishop of Leeds; it was further announced on 15 April that Baines would be acting diocesan bishop and acting area bishop for Leeds from 22 April.